georgethejournalist/LuaSettings/README.md

 LuaSettings is a library that allows you represent any C# classes as 'settings sections' that are then easily obtainable from Lua files.

+## Features

+- Loads lua files with settings;
+- Automatically creates C# instances of settings classes (any class with `SettingsAttribute` );
+- Populates these instances with data from lua files.

 ## Intended purpose

 LuaSettings can be added to any C# project where you require easily obtainable and human-readable (and editable) application settings, which are scriptable.
 (This sounds like a mouthful, but once you try using lua for your config files, you won't want to go back to XAML.)